*Dr. Tammy Cook, Professor & Program Coordinator-Secondary Education

 Hollie C. Cost is a Professor of Special Education and the Coordinator of the Special Education program.
 Dr. Cost earned a Ph.
 D. in special education from Auburn University with an emphasis in Behavioral Disorders.
 In addition to her work in special education, she is committed to empowering youth in civic life through initiatives such as the Kettering Foundation Community Politics Exchange, Montevallo Junior City Council and David Mathews Center for Civic Life Students’ Institute.
 Dr. Cost joined the University of Montevallo faculty in 2000.
 Dr. Cost’s honors include the Outstanding Service-learning Collaboration in Higher Education Award, UM Commitment to Service Award, Academy for Civic Professionalism Award and Outstanding ACE Mayor Award.

-*Dr. Jennifer “JiJi” Davis, Professor of Elementary Programs
+*Dr. Jennifer “JiJi” Davis, Professor & Program Coordinator of Elementary

 *Dr. Sandra Edwards, Professor of Deaf and Hard of Hearing Program

 Lucy Lee Gilmore is an Elementary Education Instructor in the College of Education.
 She earned her B.A. degree in Elementary Education from Mercer University in Macon, Georgia.
 Her M.A. degree was earned from Auburn University of Montgomery in Reading Education.
 Before coming to the University of Montevallo in 2013, she served as a Reading Coach and taught in elementary and middle school classrooms for 17 years.
 She enjoys volunteering in the community and being involved in her daughter’s school and activities.

 *Danielle Parks, Administrative Assistant